reubenharry/website/content/maths/Probability.md

 $$ MGF\_{Z\_n}(t) = [1 + \frac{(\frac{t}{\sqrt{n}\sigma})^2}{2}\sigma^2 + o(t^2)]^n = [1 + \frac{t^2}{2n} + o((\frac{t}{\sqrt{n}\sigma})^2)]^n$$

 But this converges to $e^{\frac{t^2}{2}}$ as $n$ goes to infinity.
 That's the MGF of a standard normal, so we're done.

+Note that this proof is a basic application of Fourier analysis an is most simply seen from that perspective.
+The PDF of a sum of iid random variables $X_i$ is a convolution of $n$ PDFs of $X_i$, the Fourier transform of a convolution is a raising of the Fourier transform of those PDFs to the $n$th power, and Taylor expanding inside the Fourier integral basically gives us the result (see e.g. page 130 of [this](https://see.stanford.edu/materials/lsoftaee261/book-fall-07.pdf)).

 ## Exponential Family